svamja/careapp-ionic/README.md

-# Project CareApp
+# TheCareApp

 [![Join the chat at https://gitter.im/svamja/careapp-ionic](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/svamja/careapp-ionic?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-CareApp is an attempt to simplify joining hands for social causes.
+TheCareApp is an attempt to simplify joining hands for social causes.

 It helps users to discover other people who share their passions in their city and let them communicate their drives or events so that others can participate.